srg-ics-uplb/srg-sp-searcher/README.md

 2. To allow upload set `app.config['ALLOW_UPLOAD'] = True` in `app/__init__.py`

 ## Running the app locally
+Useful for debugging and uploading.

 1. `gunicorn -c gunicorn_config.py app:app`
 2. Open `http://127.0.0.1:5000` in browser
 3. Check the `access.log` and `error.log` files

+## Deploying the app
+Docker is the best way to deploy the app

+1. `docker-compose build`
+2. `DOCKER_HOST="ssh://dockeri.host.server" docker-compose up -d`